haesleinhuepf/devbio-napari/installer/Readme.md

 mamba install constructor
 ```

+now clone this repository and from within the main directory of the repository

-create the devbio-napari installer for windows
+create the devbio-napari installer for windows (on a windows computer)

 ```
 constructor installer\Win
 ```

-alternatively, create the devbio-napari installer for Mac OS
+alternatively, create the devbio-napari installer for Mac OS (on a Mac)

 ```
 constructor installer/Mac